The following content contains disturbing accounts of violence. Discretion is advised.

 Although authorities did not find Watkins’ body, Hudspeth was convicted of first-degree murder and hanged on December 30, 1892.
 Six months following the execution, Hudspeth’s lawyer claimed that he located the alleged victim on a farm in Kansas.

 DiBiase researched the Watkins case and believes the evidence proves otherwise.
-“There were enough differences between the victim and what the alleged victim who resurfaced was like that I think the evidence is that, in fact, it was not a case of mistaken conviction,” DiBiase tells A&E Real Crime.
+“There were enough differences between the victim and what the alleged victim who resurfaced was like that I think the evidence is that, in fact, it was not a case of mistaken conviction,” DiBiase tells A&E True Crime.